BenoitMayeur/project_wild/README.md

 # Project of a website for a Photographer

-Project of a homepage based on the photos of Federico Di Dio
+Project of a homepage based on the photos of Federico Di Dio.
+This work is a course project.

 ![Portfolio Page](./images/image_read_me.png)